 - 1. With the computer on a soft cloth, remove any tape that holds the fan and cable in place. - 2.
+Disconnect the fan cable from the logic board. - 3.
 Remove the four identical screws from the fan.

-Note: When reassembling the computer, the replacement fan might include a piece of tape that secures the cable to the body of the fan.
+Replacement Note: When reassembling the computer, the replacement fan might include a piece of tape that secures the cable to the body of the fan.
 Make sure the tape is not blocking the fan blade movement.

-3. Lift the fan from the computer, and use a black stick to disconnect the connector from the logic board.
+4. Lift the fan from the computer, and use a black stick to disconnect the connector from the logic board.

-4. Install the replacement fan, and reassemble and test the computer.
+5. Install the replacement fan, and reassemble and test the computer.